AlphaGenes/AlphaImpute-docs/chapters/10-full-reference.md

 Default value: `No`

+When `No`, no files are written out.

-When not `No`, haplotype libraries are written to the `Phasing` directory.
+When `Yes`, haplotype libraries are written to the `Phasing` directory in user readable form.
 This enables re-use of phasing and haplotype library construction.

-When `Yes`, ??.
-When `Binary`, ???.
-When `Verbose`, Even more ???.
+When `Binary`, haplotype libraries are written to the `Phasing` directory in bary form.
+This enables re-use of phasing and haplotype library construction.
+When `Verbose`, haplotype libraries are written to the `Phasing` directory in user readable form as well as output of debugging statements.
+This enables re-use of phasing and haplotype library construction and allows for debugging phasing errors.

 #### `PrephasedFile ,<fn> ` \index{PrephasedFile|textbf}
 \label{setting-PrephasedFile}